River-Mochi/CS2-Templates/docs/InstanceEntities.md

 ### dnSpy tips
 If a struct/component implements `ISerializable`, it’s a strong clue it can be stored in saves.
-This does not prove “cached”, but it raises the probability it may persist in saves.
+This does not prove “cached”, but it raises the probability the value can persist across loads.

 ---